MehdiSojoudiGEM/Univariate-and-Multivariate-Denoising-Methods-for-Time-Series-/README.md

 4- Difference-order convention:

-The parameter k controls the order of the finite-difference operator used in the regularization terms:
+The parameter k controls the order of the finite-difference operator used in the regularization terms.
+Larger parameters produce smoother estimates.

     MATLAB:
         params.kGraph  = 0;